 After several trips to Mexico, I finally made it far enough north to explore the Copper Canyon or Barranca del Cobre as it’s known in Spanish.
 I travelled both independently (without a tour or guide) and solo.
-What follows is the Copper Canyon travel guide and trip planning information I wish I’d had when I was organising my trip.
+What follows is the trip planning information I wish I’d had when I was organising my trip.

 From booking tickets to choosing the class of train to stopping over and which direction to travel, this guide should give you everything you need to plan your trip through Mexico’s superlative Copper Canyon.

 Here’s my guide to the best things to do in Copper Canyon including activities, where to stay and restaurants.

 There have been some reasonably big changes to the Copper Canyon Train since I took it.
 The most notable being that the train has been turned into a tourist route with two trains – Chepe Express (for tourists) and Chepe Regional (for locals).
 The advantage is, you can now book online.
 The schedule has changed a little compared to what I’ve written below.
 I will do a more detailed rewrite of this post but check the timetable before you book.